First Blush

 Beauty & Health, First Blush

 By Kimberly Putens As if the cold, blustery weather of winter isn’t enough to make most of us want to crawl under our covers and not come out until spring, the havoc it wreaks on our hair is, well, hair-raising.
 Static electricity, moisture depletion, and not-so-nice texture can make for very bad hair days.
 To combat the winter hair blues, its best, in theory, to start in the fall before the winter blast hits.
 Developing a strategy of move frequent trims and treatments in the fall will ensure smooth sailing into winter.
 The best strategy is to whack off those dead ends in the fall so that the hair has a fighting chance by starting off healthy.
 Like most of us, that’s all well and good, in theory.
 So, what to do?
-First off, it’s never too late to get your hair trimmed.
+First off, it’s never to late to get your hair trimmed.
 So, book an appointment with your stylist to get your ends trimmed and looking healthy again.
 That in and of itself will instantly give the hair a boost because dryness starts at the ends.
 Other things to consider are avoiding and repairing the dryness that winter brings upon our hair.
-Most of us know that the dryness outside can cause dryness to our hair, but it’s also the dryness inside that exacerbates the problem.
+Most of know that the dryness outside causes dryness to our hair, but it’s also the dryness inside that exacerbates the problem.
 Going from the cold, dry climate of the outside to the warm, dry climate of the inside puts a lot of stress on the hair.
 One strategy for keeping hair looking good starts with a hat.
 Yes, a hat.
 We all know how keeping our head covered is key to keeping warmth in our bodies; the same is true about maintaining moisture levels within your hair.
-Wearing a hat to prevent split ends and breakage is tantamount to wearing gloves to keep your…
+Wearing a hat to prevent split ends and breakage is tantamount to wearing gloves to keep your hands from…

 Continue Reading